 New Homes in Marlow?

 Developers want to build new homes on Green Belt land on the edge of town.
-Residents are being invited to a consultation next Wednesday (November 22nd) at The Perch café, in the High Street, by IM Land who want to build between 30 and 40 new homes on one site and 60 to 70 on the other.
+Residents were invited to a consultation recently at The Perch café, in the High Street, by IM Land who want to build between 30 and 40 new homes on one site and 60 to 70 on the other.
 The developers are interested in land for two “small, bespoke” developments on Berwick Road and Seymour Court Road.
 See accompanying leaflet for details.

 ePetition - Say No to Parking Meters in Marlow